PPI++: Efficient Prediction-Powered Inference: Power tuning

 \section{Power tuning}

-The last component of \ppipp is to adaptively tune the weighting parameter $\lambda$ and thus, in addition to computational benefits, to achieve statistical efficiency improvements over ``standard'' prediction-powered inference, yielding benefits over classical inference as a side benefit.
+The last component of \ppipp is to adaptively tune the weighting parameter $\lambda$ and thus, in addition to computational benefits, to achieve statistical efficiency improvements over ``standard'' prediction-powered inference and classical inference.
 Towards this goal, we show how to optimally tune the weighting parameter $\lambda$.
-Along the way we make a few theoretical remarks on the consequent statistical efficiency (see also the working note~\cite{AngelopoulosDuZr23w}).
+Along the way we make a few theoretical remarks on the consequent statistical efficiency (see also the note~\cite{AngelopoulosDuZr23w}).
 While we cannot expect \ppipp to guarantee full statistical efficiency for any distribution---this would require modeling assumptions that \ppipp explicitly avoids by providing a wrapper around black-box prediction models $f$---we demonstrate that it always improves over classical inference and in some cases is fully statistically efficient.